Designing Local Distributed Mechanisms: Preliminaries

-given an optimal outcome $o^*$ that maximises (minimises) the utility of the agents.
+given an optimal outcome $o^*$ that maximises (minimises) the valuations of the agents.

 We will assume that the values of the weight function $w$ come from the set $\{0,1,\dots,W\}$ for some known value $W$.
-In Section~\ref{sec:discretisation} we show how this assumption can be partially lifted by discretising a real-valued weight function.
+In Section~\ref{sec:discretisation} we show how this assumption can be lifted (for a small tradeoff) by discretising a real-valued weight function.